Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

  Smartphones $39M, Smart Televisions $26M and Smart Watches $13M

- These are the categories that dominates revenue, accounting for the bulk of total sales.
+ These are the categories that Dominate revenue, accounting for the bulk of total sales.

 - Average Discount % by Category